Things to do in Perth

 Nambung National Park

-Located in the Swan Coastal Plain, just 150 miles (245km) north of Perth, the Nambung National Park is home to one of Australia's most incredible natural attractions, the Pinnacles…
+Located on the Swan Coastal Plain about 120 miles (190 km) north of Perth, Nambung National Park is home to one of Western Australia's most remarkable natural attractions, the Pinn…

 Nambung National Park